 - In the Copy Picture dialog box, you can either select As shown on screen, or As shown when printed under the Appearance options.
 The As shown when printed option doesn’t copy any gridlines that are visible on the area of the screen you have copied, while the As shown on screen does copy the gridlines.

 If you select As shown on screen, then you can select either a Picture or Bitmap format.
 If you select As shown when printed, then this option is not available.

 - Click OK to create the screenshot.
 The screenshot is saved to the Clipboard.

-- Select where you want the screenshot to go – e.g., in a Word document, or on the Excel screen – and then click Paste or press CTRL + V on the keyboard.
-The screenshot will then be pasted as a graphic.
+- Select where you want the screenshot to go – e.g., in a Word document or on the Excel screen – and then click Paste or press CTRL + V on the keyboard.
+The screenshot is then pasted as a graphic.

 You can use PRT SC and ALT + PRT SC in Google Sheets in the same way as you do in Excel.